 Have you ever had to use a Public Defender or court appointed attorney?
 Are you satisfied with how they handled your case and represented you in court?

-Court records are are public records and are available upon request.
+Court records are public records and are available upon request.
 They include a file containing a sheet called a docket sheet and every motions, documents, and evidence that have been filed in the case.
 You have the ability to access court records using the internet service, or by going to the Clerk’s office of the Court where the case was filed.

 Clerk of Court